-Wondering what’s the best protein powder for weight loss?
-This post is for you!
-In it, I break down the different types of protein powders so you’ll better understand your options and what’s best for you.
+Wondering what the best protein powder for weight loss is?
+You’re in the right place!
+I’ll be breaking down the different types of protein powders and their pros & cons so you’ll better understand all of your options.

-With so many protein powders on the market, it can be confusing and downright difficult to determine which one is right for you.
+There are a bajillion different protein powers and brands to choose from.
+With so many on the market, it can be confusing and downright difficult to determine which is right for you.

-The type of protein powder you choose will determine:
+The type of protein powder you choose can determine:

 - How long you’ll feel full after drinking it

 - If you’ll have adverse side effects (hello bloat and gas!)

 - How easily/quickly the protein will absorb into your body – so you actually absorb the protein

 - If it will cause negative or positive reactions – will it trigger allergies, inflammation, or gut/liver issues or will it balance hormones and boost metabolism, immunity, and digestion?

 It’s best to use a protein powder that digests slowly but absorbs quickly so you’ll be able to soak up the most benefits, prevent cravings, and experience the least amount of side effects.